What Is Python Used For? 5 Industries That Can’t Do Without It

 According to Python.org, “When he began implementing Python, Guido van Rossum was also reading the published scripts from ‘Monty Python’s Flying Circus.’
 He needed a name that was short, unique, and slightly mysterious, so he decided to call the language Python.”

 Cool, right?
-Factoids aside, let’s get to the meat of this article — specifically, what people use Python for and what makes it distinct from other coding languages.
+Factoids aside, let’s get to the meat of this article — specifically, what can you do with Python and what makes it distinct from other programming languages.

 Table of Contents

 - What is Python Used For?

 - General-Purpose Web Development and Building Web Applications